 The Reynolds Lab

-We use field research, laboratory genetics and genomics, and computational and statistical approaches to study the diversity of vertebrate life.
+We use field research, laboratory genomics, and statistical approaches to study the diversity of vertebrate life.
 Most of our work is on islands and island-like habitats in the Caribbean and the southeastern US, and we have a particular fondness for reptiles and amphibians.
-Students in the Reynolds Lab conduct original independent research both in the lab and in the field, attend conferences and research trips abroad, and engage in community service.
+Students in the Reynolds Lab conduct original independent research both in the lab and in the field, attend conferences and research trips, and engage in community service.

-Dr. Reynolds is a Professor of Biology at UNC Asheville, a National Geographic Explorer, an Associate of Herpetology at Harvard’s Museum of Comparative Zoology, and a Fellow of the Explorers Club.
+Dr. Reynolds is a Professor of Biology at UNC Asheville, National Geographic Explorer, Associate of Herpetology at Harvard’s Museum of Comparative Zoology, and Fellow of the Explorers Club.

-His work has been featured in the New York Times, Harvard Gazette, Discover Magazine, Newsweek, National Geographic, and Smithsonian Magazine, among others.
+His work has been featured in the New York Times, Harvard Gazette, Discover Magazine, Newsweek, National Geographic, and Smithsonian Magazine.

-Dr. Reynolds serves the Asheville community as Chair of the Board of Directors of Helpmate.
+As Red List Authority for both the Snake Specialist Group and Anoline Lizard Specialist Group, Dr. Reynolds helps guide global conservation priorities.
+He also serves his local community as Chair of the Board of Directors of Helpmate.

 Contact